 Discovered in 1977 in Block 13/22a, the Captain field achieved first production in March 1997, thanks to key technology developments in horizontal drilling and down-hole pumps in well bores.

 The field includes a wellhead protector platform and bridge linked platform connected to a floating production, storage and offloading (FPSO) vessel and two subsea manifolds tied back and connected to the platforms by a suite of pipelines.

 Captain crude oil is offloaded from the FPSO vessel to a dynamically positioned shuttle tanker and taken either directly to customers or to the Nigg Bay terminal.
 Captain gas is exported and imported via subsea pipeline to the Frigg U.K. gas transportation system and then on to St Fergus gas terminal.

 the next phase of development

 A key project designed to increase recovery at the field is the recently sanctioned Captain Enhanced Oil Recovery (EOR) project.
 As the most advanced polymerised water injection project in the U.K. North Sea, Chevron is using this innovative EOR technology to breathe new life into the billion barrel field.

 a phased approach

 In the U.K., Chevron has been trialing polymer EOR at Captain since 2010 to assess its potential and develop the best approach to any future deployment.
 This approach has enabled Chevron to fine-tune plans prior to progressing the project post sanction in September 2017.

-The brownfield expansion will be centered on the existing Captain infrastructure, located in a segment of the field supported by the existing platforms, known as Area A. The scope includes polymer injection in up to six long-reach horizontal wells, several brownfield work scopes, and the bulk provision of polymer designed for the specific reservoir conditions at Captain.
+The brownfield expansion will be centred on the existing Captain infrastructure, located in a segment of the field supported by the existing platforms, known as Area A. The scope includes polymer injection in up to six long-reach horizontal wells, several brownfield work scopes, and the bulk provision of polymer designed for the specific reservoir conditions at Captain.
 The project has been utilising polymer for 2 years and performance is trending as expected.